seantanger/diffusion-timeseries/README.md

 # diffusion-timeseries
-Run the shell script to train a model or use model to generate.
+Run the shell script to train a model or use model to generate asset price paths.
 See arguments in main.py.
+Create your own training dataset or use the GBM or Hestons training dataset.

 ## Acknowledgments